ds-learning-2020/nd00333_AZMLND_Optimizing_a_Pipeline_in_Azure-Starter_Files/README.md

 After launching a workspace and cpu compute cluster in Azure ML, Hyperdrive was utilized in order to identify the best possible hyperparameter values for our model.
 The configuration for this can be found in `udacity-project.ipynb`, but here are the details as well -

 The `RandomParameterSampling` was utilized to randomly select hyperparameter values.
 For `C`, I chose a uniform distribution (0.1, 0.9), and for `max_iter` I gave it a choice of 4 values - (25, 50, 75, 100).
 Random sampling, as the name suggests, randomly selects hyperparameter values from a search space defined by us.
-This can often help in doing a sort of preliminary search and then refining the values to try and improve the model
+This can often help in doing a sort of preliminary search and then refining the values to try and improve the model.

+**Benefits** - `RandomParameterSampling` allows us to define hyperparameters from either a discrete or continuous distribution.
+As can be seen from the hyperparameters required for this particular model, this was important - continuous range for `C` and discrete values for `max_iter`.

 For the Early Stopping policy I selected the `BanditPolicy` with an `evaluation_interval` of 2 and a `slack_factor` of 0.5.

-The policy stops the run when the primary metric (accuracy, in our case) is not within the `slack_factor` value in comparison to the best performing model/run.
+**Benefits** - The `BanditPolicy`is useful for early termination when the primary metric (accuracy, in our case) is not within the `slack_factor` value in comparison to the best performing model/run.
+This helps make the process more efficent and cost-effective.

 ## AutoML
 For the AutoML approach, the process was similar to some extent.
 I loaded in the dataset, cleaned it, and then split it into training and test set.
 This was similar to the previous pipeline.
 I had to concatenate the training features with the previously removed target labels to feed the training data into AutoML as we have to specific the targett column in the configuration.
 Then I utilized AutoML on the dataset.